-As a long-term investor, we consider long-term value and impact.
+• As a long-term investor, we consider long-term value and impact.

 Rather than just focusing on the end result, the Igneo team analyses the methods used to achieve it.
-Decisions and investments are made with a long-term mindset, including consideration of environmental, social and governance issues, which reduces risk and improves long-term investment returns.
+Decisions and investments are made with a long-term mindset, including consideration of ESG issues, which reduces risk and improves long-term investment returns.

-· Set minimum, responsible investment standards.
+• Set minimum, non-negotiable ESG standards.

-The Igneo team believe that despite the assets varying in industry, jurisdiction and stage of development, that a number of consistent responsible investment standards are applicable across the portfolio.
+The Igneo team believe that despite the assets varying in industry, jurisdiction and stage of development, that a number of consistent ESG standards are applicable across the portfolio.
 These are the environmental and social characteristics promoted by the Fund, described further above.